justin-2028/Bubble./README.md

 - Treat your Bubble deployment as personal infrastructure, not a shared social app.
 Do not give another person access to your Bubble instance.
 - Do not share your admin username, password, session secret, storage secret, database URL, or helper tokens.

+### AI Usage
+- OpenAI Codex was used throughout the entire project, with manual checking of suggested code and commands.